emckean/temp-api-lb/notes.md

 1/11
-cf logs lb-mongo-test-app to get logs figured out date issue, it was ISODate()
+cf logs lb-mongo-test-app to get logs figured out date issue, it was ISODate() had to do some Mongo hijinks to get the date saved correctly next step: update testsetup for Bluemix

 1/9
 CI testing working, CI Deploy stuck in staging